-When many people think of rape, the first thing that comes to mind is rape committed by means of physical force.
-But other, less obvious situations can lead to California rape charges too.
+When many people think of rape, the first thing that comes to mind is sexual assault committed by means of physical force.
+But other, less obvious situations can lead to charges as well.
 These include:

-But there are also a variety of rape-related crimes that fall under the umbrella of California rape law.
+But there are also a variety of sexual assault crimes that fall under the umbrella of rape law.
 These include:

-The punishment, penalties, and stigma that flow from a California rape conviction can be severe.
+The punishment, penalties, and stigma that flow from a 261 PC conviction can be severe.
 The punishment for rape in California includes three (3), six (6) or eight (8) years in California state prison.2 And if the alleged victim was a minor, the minimum sentence is seven (7) years...and the maximum is thirteen (13) years.3

 Unfortunately, rape is one of the crimes for which many innocent people get wrongly accused.
 A number of legal defenses can help you beat the charges when you find yourself in this situation.
 These include taking the position that: